-Planning controls Notice and referral requirements Referral body Sustainability and Environment (now DELWP) Clause 44.04 Land Subject to Inundation Overlay (LSIO) An application must be referred to the relevant floodplain management authority under Section 55 of the Act2 unless in the opinion of the responsible authority, the proposal satisfies requirements or conditions previously agreed in writing between the responsible authority and the floodplain management authority.
-Mallee Catchment Management Authority as a recommending referral authority Clause 44.06 Bushfire Management Overlay (BMO) An application to be referred under Clause 66.03 of the planning scheme referring to an application other than an application to construct a building or carry out works associated with a dwelling.
-Country Fire Authority as a determining referral authority Particular provisions Clause 52.17 Native Vegetation In accordance with Section 52(1)(c) of the Act, notice of an application to remove, destroy or lop native vegetation under Clause 52.17 of this scheme.
-Secretary to DELWP as a recommending referral authority Clause 66.02-2 Native vegetation An application must be referred to the Secretary to DELWP to: Remove, destroy or lop native vegetation in the Detailed Assessment Pathway as defined in the guidelines for the removal, destruction or lopping of native vegetation (DELWP 2017).
+Planning controls Notice and referral requirements Referral body Clause 44.06 Bushfire Management Overlay (BMO) An application to be referred under Clause 66.03 of the planning scheme referring to an application other than an application to construct a building or carry out works associated with a dwelling.
+Country fire authority as a determining referral authority Particular provisions Clause 52.17 Native Vegetation In accordance with Section 52(1)(c) of the Act, notice of an application to remove, destroy or lop native vegetation under Clause 52.17 of this scheme.
+Secretary to DELWP as a recommending referral authority Clause 52.29 Land Adjacent to a Road Zone, Category 1, or a Public Acuisition Overlay for a Category 1 Road All applications to create or alter access to a Road Zone, Category 1 must be referred to Regional Roads Victoria.
+Regional Roads Victoria as a determining referral authority Clause 66.02-2 Native vegetation An application must be referred to the Secretary to DELWP to: Remove, destroy or lop native vegetation in the Detailed Assessment Pathway as defined in the guidelines for the removal, destruction or lopping of native vegetation (DELWP 2017).
 Remove, destroy or lop native vegetation if a property vegetation plan applies to the site.
 Remove, destroy or lop native vegetation on Crown land which is occupied or managed by the responsible authority.
-Secretary to the DELWP (as constituted under Part 2 of the Conservation, Forests and Lands Act 1987) as a recommending referral authority Clause 67.03 Notice Requirements - Native Vegetation Notice on an application for a permit to remove, destroy or lop native vegetation under Clause 52.17, which, except for the provisions of Clause 67, would be The Secretary to the Department administering the Flora and Fauna Guarantee Act 1988 .
+Secretary to the DELWP (as constituted under Part 2 of the Conservation, Forests and Lands Act 1987) as a recommending referral authority Clause 67.03 Notice Requirements - Native Vegetation Notice on an application for a permit to remove, destroy or lop native vegetation under Clause 52.17, which, except for the provisions of Clause 67, would be made to the Minister in accordance with section 96 of the Act.
+This does not apply if the application is of a kind which must be referred to the Secretary under section 55 of the Act.
+The Secretary to the Department administering the Flora and Fauna Guarantee Act 1988.